 1805 Despite missing the Columbia River's largest tributary, the Willamette River, on both westward and eastward journeys, famed explorers Meriwether Lewis and William Clark were able to estimate the population of the Clackamas people to be around 1,800.
 1806 April 23 Lot Whitcomb, pioneer founder of Milwaukie, is born in Rutland, Vermont.
 1811 William Henry and Alfred Seton journeyed by bateau boat up the Willamette River as far as the Falls.
 They were likely the first white men seen in the region that would become Clackamas County.
-1815 Alexander Ross and party made a treaty with Native Americans living in the Willamette Valley, permitting white men to be in the area; it is not clear which tribe(s) made this treaty as there were at least 16 tribes known to reside in the valley.
+1815 Alexander Ross and party made a treaty with Indians permitting white men to enter the Willamette Valley; it is not clear which tribe(s) made this treaty as there were at least 16 tribes the area.
 1829 The ship Owyhee sailed up the Willamette River, the first ocean-going ship to do so, and anchored at the Clackamas Rapids.
 After attempts to trade went bad, members of the local tribe cut the Owyhee 's anchor rope, but the ship sailed away too late for the sake of the Clackamas people.
 Aboard the ship were sailors ailing from a fever (malaria) which the native people of the Willamette Valley quickly caught.
 In 1829, nine out of ten of the Clackamas people died from the cold sick.
 By 1851, only 88 members of this tribe were left.
 Lewis and Clark had estimated their number at 1,800 in 1805.
-1830 Beginning this year and peaking in 1833, epidemics decimated the Native American tribes of the Lower Columbia River, Klamath Lakes, and the Willamette Valley.
-Epidemics of measles, cold sick, the ague, malaria, and smallpox followed travelers along the river trade routes.
+1830 Beginning this year and peaking in the year 1833, epidemics decimated the tribes of the Lower Columbia River, Klamath Lakes, and the Willamette Valley.
+Epidemics of measles, cold sick, the ague, malaria, and smallpox followed both Indian and white travelers along the river trade routes.
 1841 This year is designated as the opening of the Oregon Trail as an emigrant road.
 1843 Clackamas County is created by the Provisional Government of Oregon: "District Number 3, to be called the Clackamas District comprehending all the territory not included in the other three districts."
 Bounded by Champoeg District on the south and by the Willamette River on the west, Clackamas stretched east to the crest of the Rocky Mountains and north to the international border at 54° 40' with Russian Alaska.
-1845 Andrew Fellows, the first white man to establish residence where Milwaukie now stands, built a cabin on the banks of the Willamette River near what is now the foot of Jefferson Street.
+1845 Andrew Fellows, the first white man to establish residence on the spot where Milwaukie now stands builds a cabin on the banks of the Willamette River near what is now the foot of Jefferson Street.
 1847 Lot Whitcomb leaves Illinois and brings his family west along the Oregon Trail, at first living in the cabin built, and abandoned, by Andrew Fellows in 1845.
 The Luelling family arrived on the Oregon Trail with a stock of seedling fruit trees.
 Settling near Milwaukie, Seth Luelling became a renowned orchardist.
 The Lambert, Bing, Royal Anne, and Black Republican cherry varieties were all born in the area.
 1848 Orrin Kellogg settled near Lot Whitcomb in Milwaukie.
-He later platted the city of Oswego.
-1849 Lot Whitcomb, William Torrance and Joseph Kellogg, founded the town of Milwaukie on Whitcomb's land claim.
-They built a saw mill and assembled a schooner to produce and transport lumber to California.
-November 30 A one-room school house is built on the site of today's Portland Waldorf School.
+He later platted the city of Oswego while Whitcomb platted Milwaukie.